 Cincinnati Public Schools take possession of two schools this weekend that should help the district deal with increased enrollment.

-CPS bought Mercy from the Cincinnati Archdiocese, which announced the closure of the school last year because of declining enrollment.
+CPS bought Mercy High School from the Sisters of Mercy.
+The high school announced its closure last year because of declining enrollment.

 Clifton Area Neighborhood School will move into a building CPS already owned and was leasing to the Clifton Cultural Arts Center.